jstasiak/scripter/README.md

 	SMITH: So, it's begun.
 	PARKER: Yes. (inhales) Yes, it has.
 	SMITH: I was afraid it'd come to this.
+Look: how about we –
+	PARKER: No.
 ```

 TeX output: